umehina/scrna_project/README.md

 The Shiny app will open in your default browser at `http://127.0.0.1:XXXX`

+Click 'Run Pipeline' button towards the bottom to use the default dataset.

 **Features:**
 - Upload custom count matrix CSV files (max 200mb)
 - Adjust QC filters (min/max features, counts, mitochondrial content)